Dragon Ball Z: Idainaru Dragon Ball Densetsu: Reception

-Dragon Ball Z: Idainaru Dragon Ball Densetsu was met with generally positive reception from critics since its release on PlayStation and Sega Saturn, with some reviewers praising the large character roster and comparing the game with both Dark Edge and Psychic Force.
-The Saturn version is commonly considered as the best one.
+Dragon Ball Z: Idainaru Dragon Ball Densetsu was met with generally positive reception from critics, with some reviewers praising the large character roster and comparing the game with both Dark Edge and Psychic Force.
 Fan reception was also positive: readers of the Japanese Sega Saturn Magazine voted to give the Saturn version a 7.1017 out of 10 score, ranking at the number 626 spot, indicating a popular following.
-According to Famitsu, the PlayStation and Saturn versions sold over 70,453 and 61,989 copies in their first week on the market respectively.
-Both the PlayStation and Saturn versions sold approximately between 297,527 and 320,000 copies combined during their lifetime in Japan.
+According to Famitsu, the PlayStation and Saturn versions sold over 70,453 and 61,989 copies respectively in their first week on the market.
+The PlayStation and Saturn versions sold between 297,527 and 320,000 copies combined during their lifetime in Japan.

 Consoles Plus' François Garnier and Maxime Roure reviewed both the PlayStation and Sega Saturn releases, praising the animated visual presentation, longevity and gameplay but heavily criticized the audio design, particularly the music not being audible due to the sound effects.
 Reviewing the Saturn version, Hobby Consolas' Sonia Herranz regarded Dragon Ball Z: The Legend as the most curious and strangest Dragon Ball game due to its combination of strategy and fighting elements.
 Herranz commended the visuals for being faithful to the source material, sound design and action but felt mixed in regards to the gameplay.
 She also criticized the small size of sprites and "lazy" music.
 Jeuxvideo.com's Rroyd-Y also reviewed both the PlayStation and Saturn releases, criticizing the pixelated graphics and audio but praised the controls and story mode.
 Joypad's Grégoire Hellot reviewed the PlayStation and Saturn versions as well, regarding it to be a "very special game and not without interest, but to be reserved for fans of the series..."

 Player One's Christophe Delpierre reviewed both the PlayStation and Sega Saturn releases, commending them for their animated audiovisual presentation and playability.
 Reviewing the Saturn version, Superjuegos' Bruno Sol regarded it as one of the best Dragon Ball Z games alongside Super Butōden 2 and Idainaru Son Goku Densetsu, praising the freedom of movement during combat, game modes and playability but noted that the title could become repetitive and criticized the pixelated visuals.
 Reviewing the PlayStation version, Both Thomas and Jim of Absolute PlayStation commended the audio and character animations but criticized the graphics, technical issues and short length.
+In a retrospective of the Dragon Ball video games, Meristation judged the Saturn version to be the better version.